tweerlei/plumber/README.md

-files-list:<arg>              Read file names from the given directory files-read:<arg>              Read files from the given base directory files-write:<arg>             Write items as files in the given directory filter:<arg>                  Filter items that do (true) or don't (false) match the previous find: find:<arg>                    Find matches of the given regular expression, use with filter: or replace: format:<arg>                  Produces the argument with all occurrences of ${name} replaced by their value get:<arg>                     Set the current value to the given attribute group:<arg>                   Log item counts per value at every given number of items
+files-list:<arg>              Read file names from the given directory files-read:<arg>              Read files from the given base directory files-write:<arg>             Write items as files in the given directory find:<arg>                    Find matches of the given regular expression, use with notnull: or replace: format:<arg>                  Produces the argument with all occurrences of ${name} replaced by their value get:<arg>                     Set the current value to the given attribute group:<arg>                   Log item counts per value at every given number of items